Lochy2000/save-the-bird/README.md

 ![Picture of letter entered in word](/documentation/letter_in_word.png)

--   If the number of incorrect guesses reaches 6, the game is lost and the bird gets eaten.
+-   If the number of incorrect guesses reaches 6, the cat got all the way to the bird.
+The game is lost and the bird gets eaten.

 ![Picture of game lost](/documentation/lose.png)